InfraPlatformer/enhanced-observability-project/README.md

 # Enhanced Observability Project

-This project demonstrates how to provision AWS infrastructure using Terraform and set up a monitoring stack with Docker Compose.
+This project demonstrates how to provision  Docker Compose for monitoring.

 ## Features
 - **Docker Compose**: Deploys Prometheus, Grafana, Loki, and Promtail for observability.